MicroStrategy/rest-api-samples/README.md

-# MicroStrategy REST API Samples
+# Strategy REST API Samples

-This repository contains sample code for using MicroStrategy REST API, including various implementations and examples across different programming languages and use cases.
+This repository contains sample code for using Strategy REST API, including various implementations and examples across different programming languages and use cases.

 > Note: Some samples in this repository might not be up-to-date with our latest REST API.

 ## Sample Projects

 ### Authentication and Security
-- **OAuth2 Extension Sample** (Latest) - Demonstrates how to implement OAuth2 authentication with MicroStrategy REST API
+- **OAuth2 Extension Sample** (Latest) - Demonstrates how to implement OAuth2 authentication with Strategy REST API

 ### Data Integration
 - **Data API** - Examples of data integration and manipulation